slerman12/Help-me/7-Ongoing.md

 This was the question:

-> Was this six-month review [make-up, though also the review itself — I did both do and "remember" (see below) the second six-month review —] mentioned at/between the time of my termination and October 31st?
+> Was this six-month review mentioned at/between the time of my termination and October 31st?

 **Since you bring up the PhD student handbook**, here is a direct quote: "When withdrawing support, the faculty will indicate to the student, in writing, what is necessary for reinstatement of support” (Page 15).
 You must provide in writing that the make-up review was mentioned.

-Here is what I was able to find:
+Here is what I was able to find, dated October, 12th:

 > "I have conferred with members of your committee.
 They confirm that the plan you outline is neither consistent with what you originally proposed for the PhD nor a viable path to completion of the degree.
-With regret, we will be terminating your student status and stipend as of the end of October." - October, 12th
+With regret, we will be terminating your student status and stipend as of the end of October."

 These judgements ("the [research] plan you outline is [not] consistent [...] nor a viable path") had no grounds, with no writing specifying how those assertions were true, as was needed, presumably, for reinstatement — therefore, not satisfying the "what is necessary" requirement written in the PhD handbook.
 Does "innocent until proven guilty," in determining an employee's termination, hold at the University of Rochester, noting that for much of my first 3 years my PhD funding was provided from clocking in through HRMS at the University of Rochester Medical Center, even serving under Chenliang for free?